-So first of all, consider the style of the work itself – your “product”- and what would best support your visual message.
-It’s like framing a photograph – you’re probably not going to put a big, heavy, black metal frame around a soft, illustrative image, for example – it has to complement the work.
+First, consider the style of the work itself – your “product”- and what would best support your visual message.
+It’s like framing a photograph – you’re probably not going to put a big, heavy, black metal frame around a soft, illustrative image; for example – it has to complement the work.
 The same is true with your website and marketing promotions – let the branding support and enhance the images, rather than contradict or conflict with them.

-When I worked with photographer Jade Albert, the goal was to create a new website and branding that not only highlighted her wonderful photographs, in particular of babies and children, but also captured the charming, feminine and whimsical personality that is Jade herself.
+When I worked with photographer Jade Albert, the goal was to create a new website and branding that highlighted her wonderful photographs, particularly of babies and children and captured the charming, feminine, and whimsical personality that is Jade herself.

 Jade’s Portfolios (portfolio shown: Babies)

-Once the new site was in place, Barry focused primarily on pursuing the fine art and high end commercial markets that utilize fine art – his real passion – and he eventually phased out the old website, thus refining his message back down to the one singular website.
-After that, to keep up with the social networking trends, and to add another dimension of creative self-expression, he added a new blog to compliment the website.
+Once the new site was in place, Barry focused primarily on pursuing the fine art and high-end commercial markets that utilize fine art – his real passion – and he eventually phased out the old website, thus refining his message back down to the one singular website.
+After that, to keep up with the social networking trends and add another dimension of creative self-expression, he added a new blog to compliment the website.

 You’re selling beautiful images – this is your visual art online, not postage stamps!
 So show them to their fullest advantage and use as much of the screen area as you can – why wouldn’t you?

 To answer the question of how an artist gets their message out there, photographer Chris Crisman is a good example.
-I worked with Chris a few years back and I have watched both his business grow as well as his work develop since that time.
-In the beginning, we completely updated the look of his website and branding, and edited the work into portfolios.
-We then created an initial set of mailing lists, along with a template for his email promotions that matched the branding of the new website.
+I worked with Chris a few years back, and I have watched both his business grow as well as his work development since that time.
+In the beginning, we completely updated the look of his website and branding and edited the work into portfolios.
+We then created an initial set of mailing lists, and a template for his email promotions that matched the branding of the new website.
 All he had to do was insert new images into the template each time he wanted the next promotion to go out.
 This set up gave him more time to continue shooting new work.
-Over the years, Chris has changed his branding to better represent his latest work, while consistently promoting to the people he wants to work with.
+Over the years, Chris has changed his branding to represent his latest work, while consistently promoting to the people he wants to work with.